SolidBlock-cn/mishanguc/README-en.md

 This mod is not yet stable.
 Please do not use this mod in your formal development, as future incompatible updates may happen to make former contents removed.

-**[BEFORE 0.2.0] This mod relies on ARRP.
-Make sure you have installed ARRP when installing this mod!**

 **Since 0.2.0, this mod relies on BRRP.
 Please make sure you have installed [BRRP mod](https://github.com/SolidBlock-cn/BRRP) when installing this mod, and ARRP is not needed anymore!**

+**This mod is published under the LGPLv3 license, which you must follow when propagating this mod.**

 Welcome to join Tencent QQ group **587928350** or KaiHeiLa channel invitation code **KlFS0n** to experience the latest update of this mod.

-**This mod is published under the LGPLv3 license, which you must follow when propagating this mod.**

-*Road blocks are renamed since 0.1.7, and previous road blocks will be removed.
-Please make a backup of your world in advance.*

 中文版的介绍在[此处](README.md)。